ukanlei/frontendMentor/qr-code-component-main/README.md

 }
 ```

-Also shoutout to all the feedbacks
+This was also my first experience using Figma.
+A fun learning process into the design tool and how to translate it into a live product.

 ### Useful resources

 - [Semi-transparent box shadow](https://css-tricks.com/almanac/properties/b/box-shadow/) - Found this article helpful in visualizing possible options and create some cool effect with the box-shawdow property
 - [Scroll limitation with overflowing flex](https://stackoverflow.com/questions/33454533/cant-scroll-to-top-of-flex-item-that-is-overflowing-container) - Super helpful in helping me figure out the issues I was having when using flex to center items.
-- [Px vs. Rem](https://medium.com/user-experience-design-1/why-designers-should-move-from-px-to-rem-and-how-to-do-that-in-figma-c0ea23e07a15) - Understanding the difference between Px vs Rem and why one might choose one over the other when it comes to accessiblity.
+- [Px vs. Rem](https://medium.com/user-experience-design-1/why-designers-should-move-from-px-to-rem-and-how-to-do-that-in-figma-c0ea23e07a15) - An article that helped me understand the difference between px vs rem and why one might choose one over the other when it comes to accessiblity.

 ## Author